 The second characteristic is, the unwavering belief in each person’s potential to live the life they desire, achieve their goals and reach their full potentials.
 In this sense, each person is the expert of their life, the life coach role is to help the person to move closer to the desired direction.

 Rational Emotive Behavior Therapy evolved from the work of psychotherapist Albert Ellis in the mid-1950s as the original form of Cognitive Behavioral Therapy.

 Ellis believed that most people are not aware that many of their thoughts about themselves are irrational and negatively affect the way they behave in important relationships and situations.
 According to Ellis, it is these thoughts that lead people to suffer negative emotions and engage in self-destructive behavior.
 At the same time, humans are capable of challenging and changing their irrational beliefs, if they are willing to do the work – practice the techniques.
-While specific life events may contribute to mental health issues, REBT therapists and life coaches believe that it is an individual’s own faulty and irrational belief system that causes most of the problems.
+While specific life events may contribute to mental health issues, REBT therapists and life coaches believe that it is an individual’s own irrational belief system that causes most of the problems.

 By letting go of irrational, unhealthy thoughts and replacing them with more rational, healthy beliefs, one is better able to accept one’s self and others and, in turn, live a happier life.

 NLP stands for Neuro-Linguistic-Programming and it is a system that shows how to use the language of the mind to consistently achieve our specific and desired goals.